Go Back To Trail Finder

 You must be logged in to post a review.

 It is definitely worth a visit for the beautiful landscape, trestle bridges and birdlife.
 You will really feel immersed in nature if you stop and soak it all in.
 A huge thanks to the volunteers for maintaining the trail.
-I wondered if some of the trestle bridges could have their life extended by removing the old railway ballast (stones)and a new boardwalk made, maybe by recycling the timbers holding up the ballast.
-Some parts of the track are easy to cycle on and relatively smooth but other parts are quite rough with large stones which make cycling hard work and very bumpy.
-The section from near Bunning into Hamilton was quite overgrown with long grass so we missed that out.
-Grass so long it would be impossible to see any snakes that might be on the path.
+I wondered if some of the trestle bridges could have their life extended by removing the old railway ballast (stones) and a new boardwalk made, maybe by recycling the timbers holding up the ballast.
+Some parts of the track are easy to cycle on and relatively smooth but others are quite rough with large stones which make cycling hard work and very bumpy.
+The section from Balkins Rd into Hamilton was quite overgrown with long grass so we missed that out.
+The grass was so long it would be impossible to see any snakes.
 Still worth a visit.

-Our group of four – two hybrids and 2 e-bikes rode the first 11 km out of Hamilton a few days ago.
-The track is a mix of packed earth, medium to coarse gravel, and soft patches of leaf litter but was OK for our bikes, and the scenery pretty.
-The track was essentially not existent after the 11 km section.
+Our group of four – two hybrids and two e-bikes rode the first 11km out of Hamilton a few days ago.
+The track is a mix of packed earth, medium-to-coarse gravel and soft patches of leaf litter but was OK for our bikes, and the scenery pretty.
+The track was essentially non-existent after the 11km section.

-Hi Caroline, the locals have set up a rough trail (initially along the Wannon river) connecting the two 11kms section of rail trail.
+Hi Caroline, the locals have set up a rough trail (initially along the Wannon River) connecting the two 11km sections of rail trail.
 Lovely to walk, but only fit for mountain bikers to ride.

 I rode this today from Hamilton to Coleraine and return.
-Like others I misread the info and thought it was 22 kms (as stated on the intro page of this website) In fact it is 30 kms each way which is explained in the trail guide section.
+Like others, I misread the info and thought it was 22km (as stated on the intro page of the RTA website) In fact it is 30km each way which is explained in the Trail Guide section.
 I only just got the return trip finished before dark.
-Make sure you read the trail guide thoroughly.
+Make sure you read the Trail Guide thoroughly.
 It is by far the toughest trail I have ridden (I have done 27 of Victoria's 47).
 Mud, mud, more mud.
 Corrugation after corrugation.
-A absolute bone shaker in parts.
-In parts you really need a mountain bike.
+A absolute bone shaker in parts, where you really need a mountain bike.
 I did it with a hybrid which meant I had to walk my bike through quite a few sections.
 By the time I got back to my accom in Hamilton I was buggered.
 But the views were good and on the way back to Hamilton I saw at least 70 roos and one wallaby.

 Hi John, thanks for your review.
-The reason that we list the rail trail as 22kms on the trail's home page is that the additional 8km is an informal route and not officially open as a rail trail as it does not follow the original rail alignment.
+The reason that we list the rail trail as 22km on the trail's home page is that the additional 8km in between is an informal route created by volunteers and not officially part of the rail trail.

 This trail is not 22km.
 More like 38 or 39.
 The section from "Glenelg Highway to Glenelg Highway" is horrid.
 It just needs a day's worth of bulldozing to sort it out.
 The misinformation about the distance – and us not reading the fine print, meant we were unable to complete the return trip.

-We rode this trail on 22nd Feb 2023 and had the exactly the same problem as we miss read the information.
+We rode this trail on 22 Feb, 2023, and had exactly the same problem as we misread the information.
 One of our fellow riders ended up riding back to Hamilton on the road from Coleraine to pick up the car to bring the rest of us back to save us all riding back.
-I have ridden quite a few rail trails and this was the hardest trail I have ever ridden.
+I have ridden quite a few rail trails and this was the hardest I have ridden.

 Hi Bert, sorry to hear you had a bad experience.
-If you use the map on our website it is quite accurate in showing where the rail trail meets the Glenelg Highway.
-The Committee of Management is aware that signage needs to be improved.
+If you use the map on our website it is quite accurate in showing where the rail trail currently starts off the Glenelg Hwy.
+The volunteer committee of management is aware that signage needs to be improved.
 As always, this is subject to available funding.

 G'day Bert